OdedMous/HMM-POS-Tagger/README.md

 We map all low-frequency words from training set, and all unknown words (from test set) to pseudo-words.
 My main ideas was to map a word by:
 - its suffix/prefix.
 For example: "ownership" ---> "_SHIP", "disadvantage" ---> "DIS_AGE".
-The assumption here is that words that share suffix/prefix may also share POS tag.
+The assumption here is that words that share same suffix/prefix may also share same POS tag.
 - if it contains a number
 - some more little spelling things, such as if the word has capital first letter or if the word contains the symbol '$'.